The New Year is from this moment forward!

 That’s why setting and working your goals one day at a time, works.

-Ask yourself this daily, preferably in meditation, visualization time and/or as you go to sleep at night:
+Ask yourself this daily, preferably in morning meditations and again as you go to sleep at night:

 Alternate expanding on these one at a time.
-Like creating a painting, or writing a chapter, each aspect can be developed and take more form over time.
+Like creating a painting, or writing a chapter, each aspect will be developed and take form over time through daily vision and effort.

 “By the end of this year…….”

-- At the end of this year, I am enjoying a wonderful celebration of my success with ______ at ______.
-(Perhaps it will be a wonderful dinner out with….).
+- I am enjoying a wonderful celebration of my success with ______ at ______.

 The perfect plan never survives reality without tweaks.
 Tweaks are discovered in the field of daily doing.